 Descriptive statistical methods used included absolute values, percentages, mean values (M), and measures of dispersion (standard deviation - SD and standard error - SE).
-Analytical statistical methods included the following tests and analyses: Paired t-tests were conducted to assess differences in participants' questionnaire scores at the beginning of treatment (baseline)

-and after six months of follow-up.
+Analytical statistical methods included the following tests and analyses: paired t-tests were conducted to assess differences in participants' questionnaire scores at the beginning of treatment (baseline) and after six months of follow-up.
 For statistically significant changes, the effect size of the score differences was expressed using Cohen's d coefficient, interpreted as small (< 0.5), medium (0.5-0.8), or large (> 0.8) [11].
-Analysis of Variance (ANOVA) for repeated measures was used to examine the magnitude of score changes in questionnaires over time (baseline and six months) regarding the type of ASM.
-All analyses were performed using the Statistical Package for the Social Sciences (SPSS) version 18, with a significance threshold of p < 0.05.
+Analysis of variance (ANOVA) for repeated measures was used to examine the magnitude of score changes in questionnaires over time (baseline and after six months) regarding the type of ASM.
+All analyses were performed using the PASW Statistics, Version 18.0 (SPSS Inc., Chicago, IL, USA), with a significance threshold of p < 0.05.